pixavier/meta4snap/README.md

 ![View](img/example01.png)

+It can be encapsulated as a microworld as shown [here](https://pixavier.github.io/snap/pyret/minimeta/inline.htm)

 meta4Snap can interact with external systems using the MQTT extension for Snap *!*.

 The first release used MQTT to connect the 3D visot to Snap *!*.
 You can [try it](https://pixavier.github.io/meta4snap/old) here.